-Being (1) a text book for study and not a book for easy reading, it aims at conciseness, sometimes at the expense of elegance of diction, because verboseness is the foe of accuracy and of the student's time; it follows the analytical method, separating introductory matter, narrative, explanations and practical lessons, for this promotes clearness of teaching and thoroughness of study: the type also has been selected with a view to making the text as plain as possible.
-(2) The Life of Christ being of fundamental importance and therefore the chief target of attack, no student's education should be considered complete without a thorough course in it, and no congregation should allow a year to pass without having one or more groups of members studying this great subject, especially in those years when the Sunday School lessons are not selected from the gospels.
-(See "Directions for Study.")

-This book is intended (3) for advanced Bible study in the higher institutions of learning, where our future ministers, physicians, lawyers, statesmen, leaders of thought, teachers and prominent women are being trained.
+- 1. Being a text book for study and not a book for easy reading, it aims at conciseness, sometimes at the expense of elegance of diction, because verboseness is the foe of accuracy and of the student's time; it follows the analytical method, separating introductory matter, narrative, explanations and practical lessons, for this promotes clearness of teaching and thoroughness of study; the type also has been selected with a view to making the text as plain as possible. - 2.
+The Life of Christ being of fundamental importance and therefore the chief target of attack, no student's education should be considered complete without a thorough course in it, and no congregation should allow a year to pass without having one or more groups of members studying this great subject, especially in those years when the Sunday School lessons are not selected from the gospels.
+(See "Directions for Study.") - 3.
+This book is intended for advanced Bible study in the higher institutions of learning, where our future ministers, physicians, lawyers, statesmen, leaders of thought and teachers of both sexes are being trained.
 Here this great subject should be a required course, and not simply offered as an elective or treated merely as a "devotional" study for which little preparation is expected.
-The book is also adapted to that happily increasing class of old and young people in our churches who, though they may not have enjoyed a higher education, have, in various ways, acquired a taste for more thorough, comprehensive and tematic Bible study.
-Having these classes of Bible dents in mind, the book follows (4) modern scier methods.
-It is comprehensive in scope as a glance over table of contents will show; it follows the grammaticaltorical method of exegesis; in its apologetic discussion.
-It aims to be fair, and special features of it are copious references to the literature on the subject.
-Beside the larger works on the Life of Christ and the great number of elementary guides, a textbook of this character seems to have a place.

-In point of view, spirit and specific teaching, this book is (5) uncompromisingly evangelical.
+The book is also adapted to that happily increasing class of old and young people in our churches who, though they may not have enjoyed a higher education, have, in various ways, acquired a taste for more thorough, comprehensive and systematic Bible study.

+- 4. Having these classes of Bible students in mind, the book follows modern scientific methods.
+It is comprehensive in scope as a glance over the table of contents will show; it follows the grammatical-historical method of exegesis; in its apologetic discussions it aims to be fair.
+Special features of it are the copious references to the literature on the subject.
+Besides the larger works on the Life of Christ and the great number of elementary guides, a textbook of this character has therefore a place. - 5.
+In point of view, spirit and specific teaching, this book is uncompromisingly evangelical.
 The discussions of the various problems are conducted in such a way as not to obscure its positive teaching that Christ is the Son of God, and his gospel the power of God to save both the individual and society.
-We cannot prevent our educated classes from imbibing error, for current literature is saturated with it, but the church must sow into men's minds, more thoroughly than hitherto, the good seed before the enemy sows the tares, and should at all times be ready to provide the antidote to the poison.
-For various reasons the narrative part is given as much as possible (6) in the exact words of the gospels.
+We cannot prevent our educated classes from imbibing error, for current literature is saturated with it, but the church must sow into men's minds, more thoroughly than hitherto, the good seed before the enemy sows the tares, and should at all times be ready to provide the antidote to the poison. - 6.
+The narrative part is given as much as possible in the exact words of the gospels.
 Mere references to the Bible lead to superficiality.
 A minimum knowledge of the facts must be required, and that minimum should be printed in full, as in textbooks of secular history.
-In addition to this minimum the notes insist on a thorough inductive study of the entire text of the gospels.

-The ultimate object of this book is not merely to acquire accurate knowledge of the Life of Christ, though this in itself is in the deepest sense of the word devotional, but (7) to produce and develop Christian character.
+In addition to this minimum the notes insist on a thorough inductive study of the entire text of the gospels. - 7.
+The ultimate object of this book is not merely to acquire accurate knowledge of the Life of Christ, though this in itself is in the deepest sense of the word devotional, lut to produce and develop Christian character.
 Therefore, every opportunity is seized upon to apply the truth to the heart and conscience of the student.